Leadership and Influence

 - Use reciprocity and power principles to influence colleagues across your organization

-- Lead, coach, and engage your team to share responsibilities and enhance performance
+- Lead, coach, and engage your team to share responsibilities and improve performance

-- Manage interdepartmental conflict to ensure effective outcomes
+- Manage across differences to enhance effective outcomes